Looking for high school student financial advice that works for college students, too? Check out my 17 financial tips for high school students.

 And that will set you up for slightly longer-term goals each time (like buying your first car, or saving up rent for a first apartment).

 Eventually, you’ll be able to dive into the really long-term financial goals that many adults struggle with, simply because you’ll know this goal-setting thing actually works.
+A great step to becoming financially resourceful!

 Examples of short-term financial goals for high school students: